IMTtugraz/PySeus/docs/source/usage/navigation.rst

 Viewing a Slice
 ===============

-PySeus supports different ways to visuaize data via display modes.
-The built-in mode *Grayscale* allows for visualizaiotn of either the amplitude or phase part of data.
+PySeus supports different ways to visualize data via display modes.
+The built-in mode *Grayscale* allows for visualization of either the amplitude or phase part of data.

 +-------------------------+--------------+----------------------+